ivanievillpuff/LinqContraband/README.md

 ### LC010: SaveChanges Loop Tax

 Opening and committing a database transaction is an expensive operation.
 Doing this inside a loop (e.g., for 100 items) means 100 separate transactions, which can be 1000x slower than a single batched commit.

+**👶 ELI10:** Imagine mailing 100 letters.
+Instead of putting them all in the mailbox at once, you put one in, wait for the mailman to pick it up, then put the next one in.
+It takes 100 days to mail your invites!

 **❌ The Crime:**